tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_stoplight.md

 ## Stoplight tutorial

-For an in-depth tutorial for using Stoplight to create an OpenAPI specification, including sample content and values, see [Create an OpenAPI Specification through Stoplight Studio](pubapis_openapis_quickstart_stoplight.html).
+For an in-depth tutorial for using Stoplight to create an OpenAPI specification, including sample content and values, see [Create a OpenAPI specification using a visual editor (Stoplight Studio)](pubapis_openapis_quickstart_stoplight.html).